 - texture from the pecans and coconut

 And… here’s the clincher.
 It has an amazing cinnamon and maple syrup icing dribbled all over it (oh, yes).
-This Pumpkin Pecan and Coconut Ring is one delectable cake.
+This Pumpkin Cake is one delectable bake.

 I’ll admit, I did spend a lot of last weekend eating wedges of this cake.
 To be fair, it was a soggy weekend around me, so all I really wanted to do was stay cosy at home and um… eat comforting, autumnal things.
 I did go out get dragged out for a lovely walk when the rain eventually cleared and – bonus – the sun came out and we all got muddy.
 Time for home and er… more cake?